If you’ve been in the chat room or watched any of my DVDs, then you’ve probably heard me talk about holiday trading for penny stocks…

 The problem is there are too many short-sellers these days.
 They’re getting in too quickly because they’re not prepared.
 They’re just shorting any stock that’s up on the day.

-Short selling is a terrible strategy right now, especially risk-to-reward wise.
+Huddie, is one of my top students.
+To date, he reports profiting approximately a quarter of a million dollars primarily from Short selling is a terrible strategy right now, especially risk-to-reward wise.
 It’s just too crowded.
 And these short squeezes happen so fast, it can be hard to cut your losses quickly.

 New traders especially aren’t prepared for these moves.
 That’s why I warn new traders about the dangers of shorting, but at the same time, I don’t want them to stop.
 I’m grateful for the opportunities it creates for the rest of us.
 Be prepared to take advantage of it from the long side.

 I explain how all this works in this video: watch and learn!

 Now let’s look at some chart examples of the most recent holiday spikers…